beejjorgensen/Wizards-Castle-Info/README.md

 All the information presented here is in the interest of preserving this piece of computing history.

-My main contribution here is the (ongoing) production of a game spec that describes in detail the rules for the game.
+My main contribution here is the production of a spec that describes in detail the rules for the game.

 --Brian "Beej Jorgensen" Hall, <beej@beej.us>